 Power of the tenant: reliable tenants more valuable than ever

-Of the landlords surveyed, 66% were prepared to accept up to £100 a month reduction on market value, with 16% willing to sacrifice between £100 and £200 a month and 6% discounting rent by over £200 per month.
+Of the landlords surveyed, 66% of those renting at below market rate were prepared to accept a reduction of up to £100 a month on market value, with 16% willing to sacrifice between £100 and £200 a month and 6% discounting rent by over £200 per month.

 Brexit, economic uncertainty and an increased supply of rental properties were highlighted by landlords as reasons which could influence tenant demand in the future and make good quality tenants even more valuable.

 In a bid to secure reliable tenants for properties, some landlords are foregoing rent increases and effectively subsidising tenants.
-According to BDRC Continental’s Landlords Panel study 18% of property owners are renting more than three-quarters of their properties below market value.
+According to BVA BDRC Landlords Panel study, 18% of property owners are renting more than three-quarters of their properties below market value.

 Jaedon Green, Director of Product and Distribution at Leeds Building Society, said: “Landlords are well aware of the impact Brexit and ongoing economic uncertainty could have on tenant demand.
 Research suggests landlords are actively seeking to retain and/or secure reliable tenants.